-As an illustration of that, the bedroom just mentioned could feature the bed in front of a large set of windows rather than a wall, creating an entirely different perspective upon entering the room, and altering the nature of the light as it is experienced by those who sleep in that space.
+As an illustration of that, the bedroom just mentioned could feature the bed in front of a large set of windows rather than a wall, creating an entirely different perspective upon entering the room, and altering the nature of the light as those who sleep in that space experiences it.
 It is something to consider, and floor plans that are created to show both standard and alternative options may provide homeowners and designers with much better results.

 The More Challenging Spaces

 If there is one room that often stumps homeowners, and even some designers, when it comes to furniture layout, it has to be the living room.
 With that generic definition of its use, a "living" room can be more entertainment space, reading room, lounge, or even an infrequently used spot reserved for times when company arrives.

 To overcome some of the initial challenges of laying out a living room, a designer or homeowner has to first nail down the most precise definition of their usage for that room.
 Is it space where lounging around and watching TV is the dominant use?
 Is it a room where more formal gatherings occur most often?
 Is it a secondary spot where the family does not sit together but which is used for other occasions?

 Most living rooms have overlapping usages, such as being a spot for a family game night but not for watching TV or movies.
 That same room may then stand in as the more amenable place for times when the home is full of company, instead of everyone sitting in a TV room or family room.